betsyding/cs124-lab2/design lab 2 and 3/design.md

 Love the pencil icon - great design choice.
 Sees no issues with adding multiple items.
 Coveneient that the delete and hide buttons move with the user as they scroll down.
 Great color scheme.

+Lab 4 Updates

+Accessibility:
+We enlarged the font size of the buttons, drop down menu, and task items to be 12pt (16px), following the minimum guideline.